wysockif/bitpass/README.md

 ---
 ### Motivation & Project Status

 Bitpass was created as my student project during the third year of studying Computer Science.
 It was my individual project for Data Protection in IT Systems subject.
+The idea of "zero knowledge" policy was inspired by Bitwarden and Lastpass.

 The project was completed successfully.